intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 1. The Nauta user create command sets up a namespace and associated roles for the named user on the cluster.
 It sets up home directories, named after the username, on the input and output network shares with file-system level access privileges.
 To create a user:

-   `$ nctl user create <username>`
+   `nctl user create <username>`

 2. This command also creates a configuration file named: '<username>.config' and places this file in the user's home directory.
 To verify that your new user has been created:

-   `$nctl user list`
+   `nctl user list`

 3. This lists all users, including the new user just added, but _does not_ show Administrators.
-An example is shown below (scroll right to see full contents).
+An example is shown below. (scroll right to see full contents).

 ```
 | Name    | Creation date          | Date of last submitted job   |   Number of running jobs |   Number of queued jobs|